-Ge neral Response Actions Pembina's Initial On-Site Actions.
-Assess the situation and identify additional hazards which may include: • Flammable / toxic vapors, fire / flashback, temperatures / freezing, lack of oxygen surrounding the leak.
-The danger from fire / explosion exists when an escaping vapour mixes with air to within the upper explosive limit (UEL). • Ignition sources can include vehicles, electrical switches, cell phones, lighters, furnaces / hot water heaters, static electricity, earthworks construction near escaping gas (e.g., stones / rocks being moved violently against other hard objects). • Topography / low lying areas such as river valleys, coulees where plume / drifting gases may collect.
-Consider the possibility of an explosion.
-Eliminate ignition sources.
-Ensure personal safety.
-Don appropriate personal protection equipment and reassess requirement as the incident progresses.
-Determine how to respond to any persons injured or trapped.
-If safe to do so, treat and/or evacuate injured Account for all personnel on site.
-Establish personnel accountability system for onsite responders.
-If safe to do so, conduct search and rescue procedures for anyone missing.
-If safe to do so, shutdown, isolate and depressurize and/or contain the release.
-In the event of an LPG / NGL release, allow liquids to evaporate and disperse.
-Initiate initial monitoring for toxic or explosive gas mixtures.
-Warn people in the immediate vicinity and down wind.
-Initiate public protection measures in the EPZ, as required.
-If an evacuation has occurred, set up a Reception Centre and address evacuee needs and concerns.
-Coordinate evacuation beyond EPZ with the local authority, if required.
-Determine the Corporate Incident Classification and the Regulatory Level of Emergency, where applicable, and complete any required notifications/reporting.
-Notify local authorities and health authorities, as required.
-Notify RCMP/Police and provincial/state highway authorities for approval to close and detour municipal and/or provincial/state highways, as required.
-Request a Fire Hazard Order, Closure Order, or NOTAM from the regulatory agency, as required.
-Develop an Incident Action Plan.
-7.3 3.1.1 Sour gas release addition to the above General Response Actions: Prepare for ignition.
-Place an Ignition Team on standby or activate if ignition criteria are met. Ш Continue air monitoring for H 2 S/SO 2 after ignition takes place.

-7.3.1.2 Release contained inside a di ked area

-In a In addition to the above General Response Actions: Do not walk into a product contaminated area.
-Apply film forming firefighting foam on the spill area to suppress vapors, if available.
-Test the area for explosive atmosphere with explosion meter, if spilled material is flammable.
-Flush spilled material to water treatment facilities.
-Use vacuum trucks to remove pools of spilled material if safe to do so. .1.3 Release into tank farm where tanks have heaters and fire tubes addition to the above General Response Actions: Shutdown equipment.
-Be aware of indirect heat from the fire tubes
+☐ Initiate public protection measures in the EPZ, as required. ☐ If an evacuation has occurred, set up a Reception Centre and address evacuee needs and concerns.
+Coordinate evacuation beyond EPZ with the local authority, if required. ☐ Determine the Corporate Incident Classification and the Regulatory Level of Emergency, where applicable, and complete any required notifications/reporting. ☐ Notify local authorities and health authorities, as required. ☐ Notify Police and provincial highway authorities for approval to close and detour municipal and/or provincial highways, as required. ☐ Request a Fire Hazard Order, Closure Order, or NOTAM, as required. ☐ Develop an Incident Action Plan.
+7.3.1.1 Sour gas release In addition to the above General Response Actions: ☐ Prepare for ignition. ☐ Place an Ignition Team on standby or activate if ignition criteria are met. \square Continue air monitoring for H2S/SO2 after ignition takes place.
+7.3.1.2 Release contained inside a diked area In addition to the above General Response Actions: ☐ Do not walk into a product contaminated area. ☐ Apply film forming firefighting foam on the spill area to suppress vapors, if available. ☐ Test the area for explosive atmosphere with explosion meter, if spilled material is flammable. ☐ Flush spilled material to water treatment facilities. ☐ Use vacuum trucks to remove pools of spilled material if safe to do so.
+Release into tank farm where tanks have heaters and fire tubes 7.3.1.3 In addition to the above General Response Actions: ☐ Shutdown equipment. ☐ Be aware of indirect heat from the fire tubes

-7.3.2 Liquified Petroleum Gas (LPG)
+7.3.2 Liquified Petroleum Gas

-The primary concern in responding to an LPG release is to ensure the safety of all on-site personnel and public that could be affected, especially if the release increases in size or is ignited - removing potential ignition sources to avoid detonation of the vapour plume is critical.
+The primary concern in responding to a Liquified Petroleum Gas (LPG) release is to ensure the safety of all on-site personnel and public that could be affected, especially if the release increases in size or is ignited - removing potential ignition sources to avoid detonation of the vapour plume is critical.